 - Highways Development and Protection Regulation (Alberta Regulation 326/2009) (and its amendments)

-Direct highway access is a potential safety hazard to highway users, so it is only permitted if it is considered essential by Alberta Transportation:
+Direct highway access is a potential safety hazard to highway users.
+It is only permitted if:

 - property with access through a local road, or available through a local road, does not normally qualify

-- where direct access is essential, only one direct highway access per quarter section is usually permitted
+- direct access is essential, only one direct highway access per quarter section is usually permitted

 If the proposal includes access to an existing or proposed new or upgraded municipal road intersection with a provincial highway, approval from the local municipality must be provided.